liedekef/spacewalk_scripts/README.md

-ya-errata-import is a new script to import EPEL, CentOS or RedHat errata into spacewalk.
+ya-errata-import is a new script to import EPEL, CentOS, RedHat, Scientific Linux and Oracle Linux errata into spacewalk.
 I created this to solve most of my frustrations with existing errata import scripts:
 - we have redhat and centos packages in spacewalk, both can have the same package names, which would result in redhat packages being pushed in centos channels because of the errata create (and thus everything fails)